chrisboyd/MapChat/README.md

 ### Installation

-MapChat runs entirely within your mobile web browser so there will never be any additional software to install.
+MapChat runs entirely within your mobile web browser so there will never be additional software to install.

 ### Interface